OFF WORK BENEFITS

 ONCE RELEASED

 At this point, since your condition is no longer considered a “temporary” one (the doctor has reached a plateau in terms of what he can do to improve your condition) your weekly checks will stop.
-At this point, we would have you examined by a physician of our choice for his opinion as to your permanent partial impairment.
+Normally you will know about this before we do; therefore, if at any time your doctor advises that your condition has stabilized, that you have improved as well as the doctor believes he can improve you or that there is no need to schedule a return appointment then please call our office so that we can discuss the matter in detail.
+At this point we would have you examined by a physician of our choice for his opinion as to your permanent partial impairment.
 Once that physician’s report is received by this office, we will file a request for a hearing before a judge.
-The hearing is our chance to prove the extent of permanent partial impairment you still have from the injury.
+The hearing is our chance to prove the extent of your permanent partial impairment.

-If we have a hearing with the judge determining the extent of your partial disability benefits, then the judge will review the medical reports supplied by the parties, listen to your testimony regarding your present problems and will issue an Order regarding how many weeks of “partial” disability benefits you will receive beyond the “temporary” benefits you received while off work.
-The judge will issue an order normally one to two weeks following the hearing but they have thirty (30) days to issue the order.
-We will provide you with a copy of the Court’s order when we receive it from the Court.
-There will be an attached letter further explaining the Order itself.
+If we have a hearing with the judge determining the extent of your partial disability benefits, then the judge will review the medical reports supplied by the parties, listen to your testimony regarding your present problem and will issue an order regarding how many more weeks of “partial” disability benefits you will receive beyond the “temporary” benefits you received while off work.
+The judge will issue an order normally one to two weeks following the hearing but the law does allow the judge thirty (30) days.
+We will provide you with a copy of the judge’s order when we receive it from the Commission.
+There will be an attached letter further explaining the order itself.

 The Court will order a 20% attorney fee on the permanent partial disability benefits.
 Normally, this office may also have additional expenses that were incurred to get your case prepared for trial.
 This could include the charge submitted by the physician who examined you at the request of our office for the purpose of a disability report, any charges submitted by the doctors who have treated you for supplying the medical records from their office files, or any cost incurred if questioning of the insurance company’s physician becomes necessary.
 This office will pay all of these expenses initially and then you can reimburse these litigation expenses once we enter into a settlement of your claim.